Individualized Nutrition – The Functional Approach

 When the body is in ketosis, it utilizes ketones as an energy source instead of sugar.
 Burning fat for energy is much more efficient and produces less inflammation than burning sugar.

-The ketogenic diet is a high fat, low carbohydrate, moderate protein nutrition plan.
+The ketogenic diet is a high-fat, low-carbohydrate, moderate-protein nutrition plan.
 60-80% of calories are from healthy fats, 20-30% are from protein sources, and 5-10% are from net carbs (total carbs minus fiber).
 This style of eating encourages a healthy metabolism and enables your body to function at a more efficient level.

 A low-carb, high-fat ketogenic diet is associated with many health benefits.
 The ketogenic diet lowers inflammation, balances blood sugar levels and your mood, improves mental performance, gives you energy, ends cravings, helps with fat loss, slows down again, and reduces your risk of chronic disease.

 For information on the nine proven benefits of the ketogenic diet, check out this article.
-If your health challenges are based largely in blood sugar issues, neurological inflammation, or metabolic dysfunction, then a ketogenic diet may be a part of your individualized nutrition plan.
+If your health challenges are based largely on blood sugar issues, neurological inflammation, or metabolic dysfunction, then a ketogenic diet may be a part of your individualized nutrition plan.

 ketosis, Ketosis: What is it and How to Achieve It